-If the Hearing Panel finds the Respondent responsible, the matter will proceed to the sanctioning stage.
-The Hearing Panel is responsible for determining the appropriate sanction(s) designed to eliminate misconduct, prevent its recurrence, and remedy its effects, while supporting the College's educational mission and Title IX obligations.
-Sanctions, remedies, or interventions may also serve to promote safety or deter individuals from similar future behavior.
-The Hearing Panel may consult with the Title IX Coordinator or designee with respect to the College's sanctioning guidelines and remedies.
+If the Hearing Panel finds the Respondent responsible, the matter will proceed to the sanctioning stage (except for employee cases).
+The Hearing Panel is responsible for determining the appropriate sanction(s) designed to eliminate the misconduct, prevent its recurrence, and remedy its effects, while supporting the College's educational mission and Title IX obligations.
+Sanctions, remedies or interventions may also serve to promote safety or deter individuals from similar future behavior.
+The Hearing Panel may consult with the Title IX Coordinator and General Counsel with respect to the College's sanctioning guidelines and remedies.